-6. In the spirit of supporting the outcomes of the Truth and Reconciliation Commission of Canada, the following addition to the previously stated acknowledgement will be stated at the opening Regular Board Meeting of the school year, Organizational meeting in November and at the last Regular Board Meeting in June:
+6. In the spirit of supporting the outcomes of the Truth and Reconciliation Commission of Canada, the following addition to the previously stated acknowledgement will be stated at the opening Regular Board Meeting of the school year and at the last Regular Board Meeting in June:

-We acknowledge the harms and mistakes of the past, and we dedicate ourselves to move forward in partnership with Indigenous communities in a spirit of reconciliation and collaboration.
+We acknowledge the harms and mistakes of the past, and we dedicate ourselves to move forward in partnership with Indigenous communities in a spirt of reconciliation and collaboration.